dahromy/site-vault/README.md

 ## Changelog

+### Version 1.1.2

+- Improved handling of ServerName and ServerAlias in Apache configurations.
+- Updated project listing to prioritize ServerAlias if it exists.
+- Enhanced project selection to handle multiple ServerAlias entries.
+- Fixed issues with exact matching of project names.

 ### Version 1.1.1

 - Fixed a bug where selecting a project would show details for all projects with similar names.